RareSkills/learn-solidity/content/25-interfaces.md

 The reader is encouraged to do state changing things inside of add to see the transaction revert.

 If you have a Java background, this whole bit with interfaces is probably a rather obvious.
 But it’s important to remember that, behind the scenes, a cross-contract call, with abi encoding, is happening.
-You aren’t “compiling” another smart contract into your own, like how Java objects would be combined together.
+You aren’t "compiling" another smart contract into your own, like how Java objects would be combined together.